wp-plugins/woo-widget-product-slideshow/readme.txt

 = Localization =
 * English (default) - always include.
 * .po file (woo_gallery_widget.po) in languages folder for translations.
 * Your translation?
-Please do yours and [send it to us](http://www.a3rev.com/contact/) We'll acknowledge your work and link to your site.
+Please do yours and [send it to us](http://a3rev.com/contact-us-page/) We'll acknowledge your work and link to your site.
-Please [Contact us](http://www.a3rev.com/contact/) if you'd like to provide a translation or an update.

 = Plugin Resources =